NicEastvillage/ChessHeavenAndHell/docs/RULES.md

   - Jump: The piece can move directly to this square (like a Knight jump). ![Directional move](images/movement_icon_jump.png)
   - Shoot: The piece can capture an enemy piece on this square without moving. ![Directional move](images/movement_icon_shoot.png)
 - 7.2 The non-standard pieces have the following movement patterns and abilities:
   - Suicide Bomber: Moves like a pawn.
 Creates Fire where it dies.
+The Suicide bomber dies when reaching the opponent's back rank.
   - Leopard: Moves like indicated in the picture below.
     - ![Leopard movement](images/leopard_movement.png)
   - Checker Knight: Moves like a King, but can also jump over an adjacent piece, if the other side is unoccupied.
 If the Checker Knight jumps over a piece, it may do a second such jump.
 If the Checker Knight jumps over an enemy piece, the enemy piece is captured.
   - Mounted Archer: Moves like indicated in the picture below.
     - ![Mounted archer movement](images/mounted_archer_movement.png)
   - Wizard: Moves like a Bishop and is not affected by Fire and Ice.
-As an action, the Wizard can create Fire or Ice on all adjacent unoccupied squares.
+After you move the Wizard, may spawn Ice or Fire on an unoccupied square adjacent to it.
   - Archbishop: Moves like a Bishop.
 Always goes to Heaven when it dies.
 Allied Pawns in the same rank and file as the Archbishop cannot be captured.
   - Fortress: Moves like indicated in the picture below.
-An allied King cannot be captured while adjacent to a Fortress.
+An allied King cannot be captured while adjacent to the Fortress.
     - ![Fortress movement](images/fortress_movement.png)
   - Scout: In addition to moving like a Rook, the Scout can jump to any corner square of the plane.
 The Scout is not affected by Secret Traps.
   - Warlock: Moves like a Rook.
-As an action, the Warlock can move a piece from Hell to the same square on Earth and give it the Cursed status effect.
+As an action, if the Warlock is on Earth or in Hell, the Warlock can move a piece from Hell to the same square on Earth and give it the Cursed status effect.
 The Warlock always goes to Hell when it dies.
   - Imp: A neutral piece owned by both players.
-Moves like a Pawn.
-Both players can take actions with the Imp, but a player is not allowed to immediately undo a move by the other player (unless there are side effects).
+Moves like a King.
+Both players can take actions with the Imp, but a player is not allowed to immediately undo a move by the other player.
 The Imp is not affected by Fire.
   - Angel: A neutral piece owned by both players.
 Moves like a Queen.
 You can only take actions with the Angel if you have the most coins.
 The Angel is not affected by Ice.